CityRail: Network overview

-Most Intercity trains terminated at Central while most suburban (except Carlingford line) services proceeded through the city.
+Most Intercity trains terminated at Central while most suburban (except Carlingford Line) services proceeded through the city.

 CityRail also operated several Intercity services that terminate at Central station (though some services operated in the metro-style portions of the system in the peak hours).
 These lines stretched over 200 kilometres from Sydney, as far north as Newcastle, as far west as Bathurst, as far south-west as Goulburn and as far south as Kiama and Port Kembla.
 Southern Highlands trains required a connection at Campbelltown as they ran into the city during peak hours only.

 Regional services operated from the terminus station at Newcastle, with local electric services to the Central Coast and diesel services to Telarah with some extending to Dungog and Scone.
-Diesel services also operated on the Illawarra line between Kiama and Bomaderry.
+Diesel services also operated on the South Coast Line between Kiama and Bomaderry.

 The hub of the CityRail system was Central station, where most lines started and ended.
-Trains coming from the Airport & East Hills Line and Bankstown Line, after travelling anti-clockwise on the City Circle sometimes terminated upon arrival at Central and proceeded to the Macdonaldtown Turnback.
-However, most trains continued on and become respective outward bound Inner West trains and South Line trains.
-The reverse applied for trains coming from the Inner West and South Lines, which, if not terminating, became outward bound trains on the Airport & East Hills and Bankstown lines respectively.
-In the same manner, all trains from the Western Line or Northern line became North Shore line trains once they reach Central.
+Trains coming from the Airport & East Hills Line and Bankstown Line, after travelling anti-clockwise on the City Circle, sometimes terminated upon arrival at Central and proceeded to the Macdonaldtown turnback.
+However, most trains continued on and become outward bound Inner West Line and South Line services.
+The reverse applied for trains coming from the Inner West and South lines, which, if not terminating, became outward bound trains on the Airport & East Hills and Bankstown lines respectively.
+In the same manner, all trains from the Western Line and Northern Line became North Shore Line trains once they reached Central.

-As well as the Intercity services mentioned above, local services also ran in the Newcastle local area during off-peak times, as part of the Central Coast & Newcastle Line.
+As well as the Intercity services mentioned above, local services also ran in the Newcastle local area during off-peak times, as part of the Newcastle & Central Coast Line.
 Local services also ran on the South Coast Line in the Wollongong local area, usually between Thirroul and Port Kembla.